-Bill data, weather data, variable data, and many other data types can be easily imported or exported in Option C Basic.
-To use this feature select the Import/Export option from the sideviewer menu (see Figure 5.1).
+Bill data, weather data, variable data and other data, can be easily imported or exported in Option C. To use this feature select the Import/Export option from the side-viewer menu (see Figure 5.1).
 A menu with all the available options will appear in the Data Panel.